 Is there good coverage in Montenegro and Albania?

 Yes, in tourist areas and capitals, with reliable 4G.
-It falters in the mountainous interior and national parks.
+It's weaker in the mountainous interior and national parks.
 For those sections, download offline maps before you leave to avoid being without navigation.

-Can I still use WhatsApp with my usual number?
+Can I continue to use WhatsApp with my usual number?

 Yes.
 The eSIM only provides data; your main SIM with your Spanish number remains active.
 WhatsApp works with your usual number using the eSIM's data, without anyone noticing the change.